About the Scholarship Program

 On November 6, 1996, a new five-year campaign was officially launched.
 The goal of the OTHC Campaign, Phase II, was to raise an additional $2.2 million.
 Phase II was part of Syracuse University’s $300 million Commitment to Learning Campaign.
 At the conclusion of this campaign, on December 31, 2000, $3.1 million had been raised in donations and pledges.

-December 2021, the SUMA Advisory Council lead and supported OTHC during the Forever Orange Campaign and raised 10 milling dollars for the scholarship program.
+December 2021, the SUMA Advisory Council lead and supported OTHC during the Forever Orange Campaign and raised 10 million dollars for the scholarship program.

 When you make a gift to the Our Time Has Come (OTHC) Scholarship Fund, you are directly impacting a life.
 Our scholars are smart, hard-working, and full of promise.
 They are also engaged in all aspects of campus life at Syracuse University.
 Additionally, every student awarded an Our Time Has Come Scholarship since 1987 has graduated.
 This is a testament to their interest in making you, our donors, proud.
 Our goal is to increase the number of OTHC Scholars to 100.
 This can only be done with your ongoing support.
 If you have not given to the Our Time Has Come Scholarship Fund, please join The Forever Orange Campaign and consider a gift of $500.
 If you have given, please consider becoming an annual donor.
 The more we receive in donations, the more we can give to underrepresented students in need.
 On behalf of the Office of Multicultural Advancement and the OTHC Scholars, we thank you for your generosity.